-A High School student, Adèle (Adèle Exarchopoulos, Down by Love), is going through the typical teen confusion phase.
-Everything changes for Adèle when she meets a lesbian free-spirited artist, Emma (Léa Seydoux, Robin Hood).
-The young women develop a romantic relationship, and Adèle seems to have found happiness at last.
-But as time passes, Adèle and Emma are unable to cope with their deep-rooted differences.
+A high school student, Adèle (Adèle Exarchopoulos, Down by Love), is going through the expected growing pains.
+Everything changes for Adèle when she meets a free-spirited artist, Emma (Léa Seydoux, Robin Hood).
+The young women develop a romantic relationship, but as time passes, Adèle and Emma are unable to cope with their deep-rooted differences.

 Reaction & Thoughts:

 Blue Is the Warmest Colour, based on the French graphic novel of the same name by Julie Maroh, has received a great deal of attention because of its explicit sexuality, though in my humble opinion, it is the film’s least interesting element.
 I dare to say that these candid sex scenes distract from the film’s strengths, which are plentiful.

 Blue Is the Warmest Colour (aka La Vie d’Adèle – Chapitres 1 & 2) is essentially a journey of self-discovery, which shows, tenderly and honestly, the pitfalls of young love.
 Ostensibly about gay love, the movie does a fantastic job when it chooses to concentrate on teen angst and other mysteries of life.